 Crispy flavour-enhanced chicken nuggets from Ji Guang Xiang Xiang Ji.

-They have a couple of flavours and toppings to choose from and the first one we tried was mango yoghurt with mango cubes.
-Nice and refreshing, but not much different from those we can find back home.
+They have a couple of flavours and toppings to choose from, and we tried the mango yoghurt with mango cubes & cornflakes.
+Nice and refreshing, but not much different from those we can get in Singapore.

 There is a mall, FE21, just across the road from our hotel, and it's like a smaller version of Shinkong Mitsukoshi.
-OG maybe?
-They were having a sale and every morning, I would see a long queue outside their doors, way before opening time.
-One day, I overheard a customer asking a staff about the free gift and she said 'a tote'.
-That left me puzzled and I thought to myself, it had better be a real expensive one.
+Similar to OG maybe?
+They were having a sale and every morning, way before opening time, a long queue would form outside their doors.
+I overheard a customer asking a staff about the free gift and found out it was a tote.

-We decided that we were going to have hotpot for dinner even before we reached Taipei and since Le Ye BBQ and Hotpot was one of the recommended places, we had our first hotpot experience there.
+We decided that we were going to have hotpot for dinner even before we reached Taipei, and since Le Ye BBQ and Hotpot was one of the recommended places, we had our first hotpot experience there.
 All I can say is, we were disappointed.
-There was no mala soup base which I was craving for, the soup was mediocre, and the place was a little tacky for the fussy me.
+The soup base was mediocre, and the place was a little tacky.

-On the other hand, both me and the boy miss our wonderful dining experience at Mala Hotpot.
-The restaurant is located on the 2nd floor of the Holiday KTV building.
-You can't miss the bright orange facade, all the way to the end of the Ximending shopping street and across the road.
+On the other hand, we enjoyed our wonderful dining experience at Mala Hotpot, located on the 2nd floor of the Holiday KTV building.
+You can't miss the bright orange facade, if you walk all the way to the end of the Ximending shopping street.
+It is just across the road.